SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 [^2]: There's a caveat here: the offers from Microsoft and AOL were more like acqui-hires.
 Zuck (and his co-founder, Adam D'Angelo) would have to defer college, and [agree to work](http://www.thecrimson.com/article/2003/10/23/not-so-artificial-intelligence-for-his-high-school/) at the acquiring company.

 [^3]: Steve Jobs is a notable exception.
 He was raised by working-class, adoptive parents who hadn't attended college.

+[^4]: With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.